srl295/cldr/docs/ldml/tr35-keyboards.md

 The first three transforms above delete various ligatures with a single keypress.
 The other transforms handle prebase characters.
 There are two in this Burmese keyboard.
 The transforms delete the characters preceding the prebase character up to base which gets replaced with the prebase filler string, which represents a null base.
 Finally the prebase filler string + prebase is deleted as a unit.

-If no specified transform among all `transformGroup`s under the `<transforms type="backspace">` element matches, a default will be used instead — an implied final transform that simply deletes the most recent codepoint.
-This implied transform can be represented as follows, using `.`.
-See the documentation for *Match a single Unicode codepoint* under [transform syntax](#regex-like-syntax), above.
+If no specified transform among all `transformGroup`s under the `<transforms type="backspace">` element matches, a default will be used instead — an implied final transform that simply deletes the codepoint at the end of the  context {{todo: link}}.
+This implied transform is effectively similar to the following code sample, even though the `*` operator is not actually allowed in `from=`.
+See the documentation for *Match a single Unicode codepoint* under [transform syntax](#regex-like-syntax) and [markers](#markers), above.

+It is important that implementations do not by default delete more than one non-marker codepoint at a time, except in the case of emoji clusters.
+Note that implementations will vary in the emoji handling due to the iterative nature of successive Unicode releases…  {{ todo: Link and example unicodeset }}.
+See [UTS#51](https://www.unicode.org/reports/tr51/#Emoji_Modifiers_in_Text)

 ```xml
 <transforms type="backspace">